Memorial Day Weekend Getaways

 The setting felt both polished and relaxing, striking a beautiful balance between urban energy and waterfront serenity.

-My guest room was a highlight, spacious, bright, and stylishly designed with a king-sized bed dressed in plush linens, a smart TV, and subtle wood-paneled accents.
+My guest room for three days was a highlight, spacious, bright, and stylishly designed with a king-sized bed dressed in plush linens, a smart TV, and subtle wood-paneled accents.

 The floor-to-ceiling windows offered sweeping views over the Potomac River and the Wharf, a feature that instantly made the space feel open and connected to the city.